emazv72/MigraDoc/README.md

 			}

-# Last page header and footer
+## Last page header and footer on a section

-- Add the DifferentLastPageHeaderFooter flag and the corresponding headers and footers
+- Adds the DifferentLastPageHeaderFooter flag and the corresponding headers and footers

         <Section>
             <Attributes>